 Shamans possess ancient knowledge that allows them easier communication with the spirit world and the tribe typically depends on them to assist in the interpretation of signs, omens and even delivering direct messages.
 That's not to say you can't bypass the shaman, but not everyone is able to achieve this kind of spirit connection on their own.

-Having your spirit animal reveal itself to you could be as simple as the animal appearing in your yard, in a park while you sit or walk and many other ways.
+Having your spirit animal reveal itself could be as simple as the animal appearing in your yard, in a park while you sit or walk.
+There are many other ways to connect with a spirit animal.
 Pay attention and you will soon discover that spirit animals are trying to connect with your spirit.
 Read the Native American spiritual attributes that spirit animals bring and then be open to receiving those messages.